teejays/matchapi/README.md

 - **GET** `/<auth_user_id>/v2/like/incoming`: provides all the likes that the authenticated user has received.
 The data is much richer and field names are more better as compared to V1.
 This version of the APi also includes some basic user info so the client doesn't have to make subsequent calls to the API for user details.
 Sample request: `curl localhost:8080/<user_id>/v2/like/incoming`

 - **POST** `/<auth_user_id>/v2/like`: represents a new _like_ action.
 This functionality was not included in previous version of the like API.
 Sample request: `curl -X "POST" localhost:8080/{userid}/v2/like -d '{"ReceiverID": 3}'`

+### Testing
+Testing has been implemented at both the unit and integration level using table tests.
+All tests have been written using Go's standard `testing` package.
+HTTP handler tests have been implemented using the `net/http/httptest` package.
+You can run the tests using: `make test`

 ### Tech Stack